Phlow/feeling-responsive/pages/pages-root-folder/index.md

 I am currently on a period of leave from a computer science PhD program at Tufts University, but my work in brain computer interfaces continues.

 My work today is focused on my startup, Telepath, which is creating non-invasive brain computer interfaces for communication.
 Our goal is to understand the language of the brain in unprecedented detail by helping solve speech paralysis for people with severe paralysis.
-Please check out our website, [TELEPATH_LINK](LIIIIIIIIIIIINK), for more details.
+Please check out our website, [Telepath](https://telepathtechnologies.com), for more details.

 I  was recently a member of the [Augmentation Lab](https://www.augmentationlab.org/)'s [2023 augmentation residency](https://www.augmentationlab.org/incubator), where we developed fundamental technologies in the field of augmentation.
 Our projects included a collaboration with MIT's Media Lab to build a system for reconstructing images from solely human neural data.